sap-tutorials/Tutorials/tutorials/sapui5-webide-setup-datasource/sapui5-webide-setup-datasource.md

     ![Deploymentprocess](6.png)

 > This initial deployment might take a couple of minutes.
-But don't worry, the next deployment will be super fast :)!
+But don't worry, the next deployment will be super fast!

 [DONE]